GoreeCloud/goreecloud-zorin-os/README.md

 # goreecloud-zorin-os
-This repository is to store GoreeCloud Themes for Zorin OS
+This repository is to store Zorin OS specific Themes, Icons, Wallpapers, Apps, and more